FAQ: Wouldn't intelligent design theory be the end of scientific investigation--a "science stopper?"

 • Evolvability.
 Evolutionary biology’s preferred research strategy consists in taking distinct biological systems and finding similarities that might be the result of a common evolutionary ancestor.
 Intelligent design, by contrast, focuses on a different strategy, namely, taking individual biological systems and perturbing them (both intelligently and randomly) to see how much the systems can evolve.
 Within this latter research strategy, limitations on evolvability by material mechanisms constitute indirect confirmation of design.

 • Evolutionary Computation.
 Organisms employ evolutionary computation to solve many of the tasks of living (cf. the immune system in vertebrates).
 But does this show that organisms originate through some form of evolutionary computation (as through a Darwinian evolutionary process)?
 Are GPGAs (General Purpose Genetic Algorithms) like the immune system designed or the result of evolutionary computation?
 Need these be mutually exclusive?
 Evolutionary computation occurs in the behavioral repertoire of organisms but is also used to account for the origination of certain features of organisms.
 Design theorists explore the relationship between these two types of evolutionary computation as well as any design intrinsic to them.
 One aspect of this research is writing and running computer simulations that investigate the scope and limits of evolutionary computation.
-One such simulation is the MESA program (Monotonic Evolutionary Simulation Algorithm) due to Micah Sparacio, John Bracht, and William Dembski.
-It is available online at www.iscid.org/mesa.
+The work of William Dembski and Robert Marks's Evolutionary Informatics Lab (www.evoinfo.org) explores this.

 • Technological Evolution (TRIZ).
 The only well-documented example we have of the evolution of complex multipart integrated functional systems (as we see in biology) is the technological evolution of human inventions.
 In the second half of the twentieth century, Russian scientists and engineers studied hundreds of thousands of patents to determine how technologies evolve.
 They codified their findings in a theory to which they gave the acronym TRIZ, which in English translates to Theory of Inventive Problem Solving (see Semyon 3 Savransky, Engineering of Creativity: Introduction to TRIZ Methodology of Inventive Problem Solving, CRC Publishers, 2000).
 The picture of technological evolution that emerges out of TRIZ parallels remarkably the history of life as we see it in the fossil record and includes the following: (1) New technologies (cf. major groups like phyla and classes) emerge suddenly as solutions to inventive problems.
 Such solutions require major conceptual leaps (i.e., design).
 As soon as a useful new technology is developed, it is applied immediately and as widely as possible (cf. convergent evolution).
 (2) Existing technologies (cf. species and genera) can, by contrast, be modified by trial-anderror tinkering (cf. Darwinian evolution), which amounts to solving routine problems rather than inventive problems.
 (The distinction between routine and inventive problems is central to TRIZ.
 In biology, irreducible complexity suggests one way of making the analytic cut between these types of problems.
 Are there other ways?)
 (3) Technologies approach ideality (cf. local optimization by means of natural selection) and thereafter tend not change (cf. stasis).
 (4) New technologies, by supplanting old technologies, can upset the ideality and stasis of the old technologies, thus forcing them to evolve in new directions (requiring the solution of new inventive problems, as in an arms race) or by driving them to extinction.
 Mapping TRIZ onto biological evolution provides a especially promising avenue of design theoretic research.